 James Mercer Langston Hughes was born on February 1, 1901 in Joplin, Missouri.
-American author Langston Hughes, a moving spirit in the 1920s art movement, often called the Harlem Renaissance, expressed the mind and spirit of most African Americans for nearly half a century.
-In high school, Hughes learned about the works of the poet Carl Sandburg (1878-1896), another poet from the Midwest.
-Also at this time, Hughes himself began writing poetry and developing his own unique style.
+He was an American author, poet, and social activist who was a driving force in the Harlem Renaissance, a flourishing of African American culture in the 1920s.
+In high school, Hughes was inspired by the works of poet Carl Sandburg (1878-1896) and began writing poetry and developing his own unique style.
 He sent his work to magazines but all were rejected.